Documentation

 Create the Google Workspace Application in Duo

-2. Locate the entry for Google Workspace with a protection type of "2FA with SSO self-hosted (Duo Access Gateway)" in the applications list.
+Locate the entry for Google Workspace with a protection type of "2FA with SSO self-hosted (Duo Access Gateway)" in the applications list.
 Click Protect to the far-right to start configuring Google Workspace .
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.

 Important: This file contains information that uniquely identifies this application to Duo.
 Secure this file as you would any other sensitive or password information.
 Don't share it with unauthorized individuals or email it to anyone under any circumstances!